dumosuku/dumosuku.github.io/_posts/2023-03-14-Pollution.md

 With our JWT, we can begin making requests to the `/admin` endpoint that was not accessible earlier.
 (Although I didn’t show that it was inaccessible without the cookie, you’re just going to have to take my word for it).
 As mentioned earlier, those few lines in the `Send_messages.js` are vulnerable to prototype pollution.

-> ❗️ What is prototype pollution?
+> What is prototype pollution?
 >
 > Prototype pollution is a vulnerability that exists within JavaScript when there is a function that merges data that the user can control.
 The by injecting into an object’s prototype, we can assign malicious values into all instances of the inherited object.
 Like all other user input-controlled vulnerabilities, this can be mitigated through input sanitization.
 For a more detailed description please give the [PortSwigger](https://portswigger.net/web-security/prototype-pollution) article a read.
+{: .prompt-danger }

 [What is prototype pollution? | Web Security Academy](https://portswigger.net/web-security/prototype-pollution)